Key messages

 - White A, Wong W, Sureshkumur P & Singh G 2010.
 The burden of kidney disease in Indigenous children of Australia and New Zealand, epidemiology, antecedent factors and progression to chronic kidney disease.
 Journal of Paediatrics & Child Health 46:504-9.

-- WHO (World Health Organisation) 2014.
+- WHO (World Health Organization) 2014.
 Global Nutrition Targets 2025: Low birth weight policy brief.
 World Health Organization.